 The 1957 series is very common and it's even possible to find these bills in circulation today.
 The 1957 one dollar silver certificates have the same look as the 1935 series.

 In good condition they only sell for around $1.50.
 In uncirculated condition they can sell for around $6.
 Because of the low price, it makes for a good novelty gift to a history buff or a coin and currency collector.

-One dollar silver certificates are nice collectible items.
+Old one dollar silver certificates are nice collectible items.
 The market can change over time, so there is not one set price for any of these bills.
 Also remember that star notes will be worth more money.
 If you are lucky enough to have a valuable bill then it's best to place it in a currency holder.
 There are large-note currency holders and small-note currency holders available.